+Students will find healthy and affordable meal options on campus.
 Students who live in the residence halls are required to purchase a meal plan.
-Students not living in the residence halls will find healthy and affordable meal options on campus.
-Meals may be purchased at the door in the Shriwise Dining Hall or at The Den in the Student Activities Center.
-A full meal plan may be purchased in the Business Office.
+Commuter students are required to purchase a seven meals per week meal plan.
+Meals may be redeemed at Bieber Dining Hall or at The Den in the Student Activities Center.
+Additional meals may be purchased through dining services.